drichner/fontcustom/README.md

 FontCustom in docker container!
 ==============================

-FontCustome is useful to generate glyph fonts for use for e.g. in twitter bootstrap
+FontCustom is useful to generate glyph fonts for use for e.g. in twitter bootstrap

 Read more about [FontCustom][1]